Best daily deals

 The Samsung Galaxy Wearable app (Android only) is free and completes the Samsung Galaxy Buds 2 series experience.
 With either pair of earphones paired to the app, you can access Samsung’s EQ presets (normal, bass boost, soft, dynamic, clear, treble boost), select your preferred listening mode (ANC on/off, Ambient Sound on/off), and customize the controls a little bit.

-When paired to a Samsung device and streaming compatible content, you can access Samsung 360 Audio surround sound with either pair of buds.
+When paired to a Samsung device and streaming compatible content, either pair of buds can access Samsung 360 Audio surround sound.
 Both sets of earphones support head tracking and adjust the left and right channel volumes as your head rotates.
 This function simulates how people perceive real-world sounds.

 What app features does the Galaxy Buds 2 Pro have that the Galaxy Buds 2 lacks?